iCliniq Logo

 Hi doctor,

 Thank you for your reply.
-I had done ECG.
+I had done an ECG.
 That is normal.
 Chest X-ray is also normal.
-Sometimes blood pressure, generally, diastolic goes up to 100.
+Sometimes, blood pressure, generally diastolic, goes up to 100.
 But generally in control.
-Around 15 years back for 1 to 2 years high blood pressure was there but is now under control.
-My pulse raises sometimes up to 150 while simply walking.
-Sometimes 4 or 5 times pulse goes from 170 to 180 while simply sitting.
+Around 15 years back, for 1 to 2 years, high blood pressure was there but is now under control.
+My pulse sometimes raises up to 150 while simply walking.
+Sometimes, 4 or 5 times, the pulse goes from 170 to 180 while simply sitting.
 Doctors said it is SVF.
-Bronchitis was diagnosed once 6 to 7 years back and I used pumps for a month at that time.
-Is the value 22 normal which was out of range and can grade 1 diastolic dysfunction be reversible with exercise or some other things?
-Thank you.
+Bronchitis was diagnosed once 6 to 7 years back, and I used pumps for a month at that time.
+Is the value 22 normal, which was out of range, and can grade 1 diastolic dysfunction be reversible with exercise or some other things?

 Answered by Dr. Isaac Gana